volcengine/verl/recipe/agentlightning/README.md

 1. **Context Length**: Controlled via `--litsqlagent.table-info-truncate <context-length>` and `--litsqlagent.execution-truncate <context-length>`
 2. **Max Turns**: Set using `--litsqlagent.max-turns <max-turns>`
-3. **Trained Agents**: Specified with `--litsqlagent.agents <regex>` (defaults to `write`, which matches both write and rewrite agents)
+3. **Agents**: Specified with `--litsqlagent.agents <regex>` (defaults to `write`, which matches both write and rewrite agents)
-4. **Transitions**: Represents the number of prompt-response pairs collected during each rollout.
+4. **Transitions**: Represents the number of prompt-response pairs traced (collected) during each rollout.
 Note that this differs from the turn count in the SQL agent workflow, where one turn may encompass 2-3 transitions in the check-rewrite cycle.
+The number of transitions is also related to which *agents* get involved in the training.
-5. **Prompt/Response Length**: Average token count per prompt/transition response.
+5. **Prompt/Response Length**: Average token count per **traced** prompt/transition response.

 ### Efficiency Metrics